php-dev-br/laravel-doc-pt-br/billing.md

 weight-lifting subscription, and each subscription may have different pricing.
 Of course, customers should be able to subscribe to either or both plans.

-When your application creates subscriptions, you may provide the type of the subscription to the `newSubscription` method.
-The type may be any string that represents the type of subscription the user is initiating:
+When your application creates subscriptions, you may provide the name of the subscription to the `newSubscription` method.
+The name may be any string that represents the type of subscription the user is initiating:

     use Illuminate\Http\Request;